Complementary therapies are treatments used alongside conventional cancer treatments to improve general health and wellbeing.

 There are many reasons why people with cancer consider using complementary therapies.
 They may offer you physical, emotional and spiritual support, reduce side effects from medical treatment, and improve your quality of life.

 If you want to consider using complementary therapies, discuss this with your doctors, pharmacists and other health professionals qualified in the therapies you are interested in.

 - Body-based practices

-- Therapies using herbs
+- Therapies using herbs and plants

 - Therapies based on diet